PvPClt/project/album_en.md

 > Sacred ancient Egyptian temple.
 Inside, well-known procedure of Judgment of the Egyptian god Osiris, as described in the "Book of the Dead," is taking place.
 Also participate:
 >
 > • God Thoth (court secretary, clay tablet in  hands)
-> • God Anubis (forensic expert)
-> • Goddess Maat (prosecutor)
-> • 42 Egyptian God-jurors (wearing masks of Hitler, Mussolini, Lenin, Stalin, Beria, Brezhnev, Zhirinovsky, Dracula, the Devil, and other historical figures)
-> • Russian president, Vladimir Putin (defendant)
-> • God Thoth (court secretary, with a clay tablet in his hands)
 >
 > • God Anubis (forensic expert)
 >
 > • Goddess Maat (prosecutor)
 >
 > • 42 Egyptian God-jurors (wearing masks of Hitler, Mussolini, Lenin, Stalin, Beria, Brezhnev, Zhirinovsky, Dracula, the Devil, and other historical figures)
 >
-> • Russian president, Vladimir Putin (the defendant)
+> • Russian president, Vladimir Putin (defendant)
 >
-> The hall is illuminated by flickering TV screens broadcasting the court proceedings.
+> Hall illuminated by TV screens broadcasting court proceedings.
 Putin stands by gigantic apothecary scales; on one scale pan lies a red paper heart with a gilded engraving: "Putin: 86%".
 The other pan is empty, yet the scales balance each other.

 **Osiris**: